TCU vs. SMU NCAA Football Odds, Plays and Insights | September 25, 2021

-The Iron Skillet is up for grabs when the TCU Horned Frogs (2-0) and the SMU Mustangs (3-0) meet on Saturday, September 25, 2021 at Amon G. Carter Stadium.
+The Iron Skillet is on the line when the TCU Horned Frogs (2-0) and the SMU Mustangs (3-0) square off on Saturday, September 25, 2021 at Amon G. Carter Stadium.
 The Horned Frogs are 9.5-point favorites.
-The point total is set at 65.5 for the outing.
+The over/under is set at 65.5 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.